Asncodes-80/flutter-comics-ui/DOCs/Designs/DESIGN.md

 # Flutter Comical UI Design Documentation

-We build Researchable and Incredible things, that you can use, contribute, improve yourself, and all things that you can enjoy by that.
-Comical UI Kit, Design System, is a one of the most beautiful and
+We build Researchable and Incredible things, that you can use, contribute, improve yourself, and all things that you can enjoy by that. *The Comics UI Kit*, Design System, is a one of the most beautiful and nostalgic design that you can find.

+## Use cases

+Use `Comics UI Kit` every where.
+But most usage of that is in `Web3`, `GameFi` Apps and others.
+For more info about the `GameFi` application, that can be ether a game or an Application that you can earn money or any valuable things from that.
+`GameFi` is not same as `Gamification`. `GameFi` is base on Game + Finance.
+Gamification apps can be any things but is not necessary come with money or finance.
+Like `Duolingo` app.

 ## Palette, Colors and Typography